xsimka/QFCOI/README.md

 # QFCOI
 ##  Enhancing Objective Quality Assessment for Compressed Omnidirectional Images with Fusion of Measures

-Repository provides a example code of objective OIQA method, Quality Fusion of Compressed Omnidirectional Images (QFCOI), optimized for compressed omnidirectional images by emerging codecs such as JPEG XL, AVIF, HEIC.
-In addition, the repository offers some validation results, such as for the development and test of performance evaluation methods.
+The repository provides an implementation of the objective OIQA method, Quality Fusion of Compressed Omnidirectional Images (QFCOI), optimized for compressed omnidirectional images by emerging codecs such as JPEG XL, AVIF, and HEIC.
+In addition, the repository offers some validation results, such as for the development and testing of performance evaluation methods.
-Completion will be in the next few days.
+Moreover, the extra data will be added  in the next few days.

 The QFCOI.m implementation is provided.
 An example usage with a basic script and relevant image data (reference and test image) is also available to help demonstrate the usage.

 <!-- Tento text se nezobrazí v README     ![export_diagramu-1](https://github.com/user-attachments/assets/7fc04381-ac06-4968-9fad-0b86f202acdf)                -->